Soft tissue sarcomas and rare soft tissue tumours – Brief information

 New therapy options – "new agent“ therapies

-Good to know: future studies using these kinds of agents are being planned.
-The treatment of children according to such studies should definitely be given preference over any individualized treatment regimen.
+Note: Future studies using these kinds of agents are being planned.
+Participation in clinical trials enables the effects and side effects of these medicines to be accurately recorded.
+For this reason, children and adolescents should, wherever possible, always receive such new active substances within the framework of clinical trials.
+In general, treatment within the context of clinical trials should always be given preference over any individualized treatment regimen.
 Only in this way can valid data be acquired that will serve to optimise future therapies.

 Treatment of patients with rhabdomyosarcoma (RMS)